 A Personal Note

 I can’t remember a time in my life when I didn’t feel a strong sense of purpose driving me.
 Even as a child, I knew there was something meaningful I was supposed to do with my life.
-I always wanted my work to be a true reflection of who I am: where who I am and what I believe in on the inside, is how I express myself on the outside and make a living in this world.
+I always wanted my work to be a true reflection of who I am: where who I am and what I believe in on the inside (my values), is how I express myself on the outside and make a living in this world.

 There were times in my life where this was not possible.
 Back then my priority was to pay my rent, tuition fees, living expenses etc. I needed income I could count on so I did what I had to do, and I was very grateful for each of those jobs.
 I always worked from a place of Integrity, giving each employer my best effort however, and importantly, I wasn’t just ‘biding my time’.
 Each job taught me skills that I use to this day and that helped me learn, grow and develop as a human being.
 Each step played a role in getting me to the point where I could create a career that reflected my Values, Beliefs and Interests.

 Over time, I began to navigate my way towards making my professional life an authentic expression of who I am.
 The sense I had as a child of using my life to make a difference in the world, combined with the awareness and skills I developed over the years, became the foundation upon which I created a business I believe in.
 And yes, I’m happy to share that it is indeed, a true expression of who I am. ❤️